TK-data/BilparkApp/README.md

 #### GooglePlacesAutocompleteTo \**
 Autocompletes input and gives the user alternatives for street names.

-\* _This component are using [tcomb-form-native ](https://github.com/gcanti/tcomb-form-native)_
+\* _These components are using [tcomb-form-native ](https://github.com/gcanti/tcomb-form-native)_

-\** _This component are using [Google places autocomplete](https://github.com/FaridSafi/react-native-google-places-autocomplete)_
+\** _These components are using [Google places autocomplete](https://github.com/FaridSafi/react-native-google-places-autocomplete)_

 ---

 ### Service classes

-This application handles state with [redux](https://redux.js.org/), you can therefore find all service classes are in BilparkApp/src/actions.
+This application handles state with [Redux](https://redux.js.org/), you can therefore find all service classes in BilparkApp/src/actions.

 ## React Dashboard Description
 Components, containers, modules and other parts of the React "Dashboard" Application.